Inukares/ReactNative-infiniteScroll/README.md

 # ReactNative-infiniteScroll

-Project in React Native using Redux Saga to fetch data in a proper manner, allowing user to infinitely scroll content
+Project in React Native using Redux Saga to fetch data upon scrolling the content.
+The content is inifitely-scrollable and uses lazy loading.